MicrosoftDocs/azure-devops-docs/docs/pipelines/security/templates.md

 # Security through templates

 [Checks on protected resources](resources.md) are the basic building block of security for Azure Pipelines.
-These work no matter the structure - the stages and jobs - of your pipeline.
+Checks work no matter the structure - the stages and jobs - of your pipeline.
 If several pipelines in your team or organization have the same structure, you can further simplify security using [templates](../process/templates.md).

 Azure Pipelines offers two kinds of templates: **includes** and **extends**.
-Included templates behave like `#include` in C++: it's as if you paste the template's code right into the outer file which references it.
+Included templates behave like `#include` in C++: it's as if you paste the template's code right into the outer file, which references it.
 To continue the C++ metaphor, `extends` templates are more like inheritance: the template provides the outer structure of the pipeline and a set of places where the template consumer can make targeted alterations.

 ## Use extends templates